rm-hull/colorforth/jc2007/README.txt

 This will hopefully, eventually, eliminate the weirdness that causes the binaries to fail on QEMU, Bochs, and VMWare.
 As of this version, there are still problems with VMWare at least.
-I'd like to hear from anyone who has tested this version under QEMU or natively on a real desktop computer using a boot floppy created from the image file.
+I've gotten this version to run on QEMU, and it does so very fast.
+I haven't gotten it to boot natively on a desktop from a floppy, and would appreciate any feedback from others who attempt this.

 Programmer's notes: